vonzimr/gradebook/gradebook-server/README.md

 # Running Unit Tests

-Unit test configuration is found under configurations/testing.cfg.
+The testing configuration is found under `configurations/testing.cfg`.
 In order to run these tests, you should create a new database. **all data within the database will be dropped between tests**